-⚡ Absence seizures last only 5–20 seconds and end abruptly, with the child resuming activity as if nothing happened.
-Though brief, their frequency can significantly disrupt learning and quality of life.
+⚡ Key point: Absence seizures are brief (5–20 seconds), start and end abruptly, and the child typically resumes activity as if nothing happened.
+Because they can occur many times per day, they may quietly but significantly disrupt learning and quality of life.

 💡 Terminology & Classification